top of page

 • Families involved in the foster care system

-• Youth and Young Adults ages 10-18 experiencing serious mental illness
+• Youth and Young Adults ages 10-18 with serious mental illness and/or serious emotional disturbance

 • Adults with Intellectual and Developmental Disabilities

-• Adults experiencing crisis due to housing, mental health, or life circumstances
+• Adults experiencing crisis due to housing, mental health, and various life circumstances

 Trainings and Certifications